raas-dev/configent/README.md

 user with passwordless sudo.

 **The defaults are what is most often used in software development in cloud.**
-If you want to deviate from it, the fastest is to fork this repo, make changes and cURL your public fork.
+If you want to deviate from it, the fastest is to fork this repository, make changes and cURL your public fork.

 GUI apps are not installed by `install.sh` as a server is assumed, unless you explicitly pass `FLATPAKS=true` (Linux distros) or `CASKS=true` (macOS) to the